pmhoudry/pythonPaybox/README.md

 # python-Paybox

-Simple Python class to help you with the integration of the Paybox payment system
+Simple Python class to help you with the integration of the Paybox payment system (Paybox system, not Paybox direct)

 ## Requirements